maxdarling/raft-consensus/README.md

 Usage Instructions:
+  - Configure the 'server_list' to your liking.
+Each line corresponds to an expected messenger instance, and contains <IP, port> pairs, where '0' corresponds to the local IP.
-- To start a raft server, run './build/raft N' where 'N' is the server number
+  - To start a raft server, run './build/raft_server N' where 'N' is an untaken server number in the server list.
-- Repeat this as many times as desired, using distinct server numbers
-- The servers will connect to one another automatically.
-- Client requests: [coming soon]
+  -To start a raft client, [Ali todo]

 CITATIONS
 - Code for executing bash command in Server::process_command_routine sourced from https://stackoverflow.com/questions/478898/how-do-i-execute-a-command-and-get-the-output-of-the-command-within-c-using-po